VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 		**WARNING:** pretty-printing normally doesn't change any values or elements order, though it may change backslashed quotes and triangle braces in attribute values into &quot; and &lt; or &gt; respectively.
 		This is not a bug but rather a feature.

+	* Transfrer compressions

+		Unmark this checkbox to force TAPValidator to work in plain XML mode, no transfer compression is used in that case.

 	* HTTP Connect timeout
 		HTTP connection establishing timeout, in milliseconds.
 Default value should be fine.